 Frequently asked questions

-Tiger Milk Tea does not contain any caffeine as it’s made only with milk and sugar syrup.
+Tiger Milk Boba Tea does not contain any caffeine as it’s made only with milk and sugar syrup.
 Despite its name, no actual tea is used so there is zero caffeine.

-Tiger Milk Tea is typically around 600-800 Kcal.
+It’s typically around 600-800 Kcal.
 This can vary greatly according to how much sugar syrup is used.
 This recipe contains 598 Kcal per serving, which is at the lower end for calories.

 If you enjoyed this recipe, you will love these too: